 HLN students in grades 8-12 are required to be registered with HomeLife Academy as their umbrella program.
 HLA provides annual transcript reviews and document services.

 For college, students need a well-rounded portfolio that includes more than just academics.
 Keep track of their volunteer hours, jobs, extracurricular clubs and sports.
 You can track this in the students’ Portfolio section under their name in HLA’s Applecore program.
+Many institutions will provide the option for a student to attach an “Activity Resume” with this type of information to your application.

 See a sample High School Transcript from HomeLife Academy here.